 1. Sometimes ignoring a problem will be appropriate, simply because we have limited resources and other priorities that matter more.
 Sometimes taking no action will send an important message to employees, suppliers, customers, or other stakeholders.
-Sometimes doing nothing is appropriate so that other people will step up to their responsibilities.
+Sometimes doing nothing is appropriate so that other people step up to shoulder their responsibilities.
 And in some situations the best we can manage is to choose which problem we want to live with.
+Ignoring the problem might not make it go away, but sometimes it is appropriate.

 Whenever we face a new issue our first question should always be “Is this important enough to do something about?
 Does it matter, is it a priority for me?”

-If we decide that it is important to take action then there are three more types of outcome we might try to create:
+If we decide that it is important to take action then there are three more types of outcome we might want to create:

 3. One is simply to fix the problem.
 This means resolving the issue and restoring the situation back to the way it was before.